lucasstinson/todo-list/README.md

 # todo-list

-This an attempt at a Todo List which will incorporate the information learned thus far including OOP, IIFEs, Modules, & SOLID principles
+This an attempt at a Todo List which will incorporate the information learned thus far including OOP, IIFEs, Modules, & S.O.L.I.D principles

 ### The Todo List